JACoW-org/docs/docs/General/login.md

 # Logging onto Indico after the 25th of February 2025

 *JACoW* changed its authentication method.
 While previously the *JACoW Central Repository*/*SPMS* was used, now *JACoW Indico* itself is going to be the source for user profiles.
-All existing *JACoW Indico* accounts have been preserved, but the authentication method has changed and **log-in details need to be reset your **.
+All existing *JACoW Indico* accounts have been preserved, but the authentication method has changed and **your log-in details need to be reset**.

 There are two possible scenarios: